Mbaoma/python-rest-apis/Part_1/README.md

 - In the  CI pipeline, unless all [tests](https://testdriven.io/blog/flask-pytest/) run successfully, you cannot merge code into the main branch.
 **Resources**: [Test Routes](https://dev.to/po5i/how-to-add-basic-unit-test-to-a-python-flask-app-using-pytest-1m7a)

+- Setup [GitHub](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-20-04#setting-up-git) on your VM, as the code will be deployed to an Azure virtual machine.

 # Steps to run
 - Activate virtual environment and install dependencies
 ```bash